 No One Should Have to Suffer from Incontinence

 Incontinence is a term typically associated with the elderly.
 Uncontrollable urine leakage, or incontinence, can actually be a problem for women of any age.
 Men do experience incontinence, but it affects women in greater numbers.
 The daily dealings with incontinence can be a hassle for obvious reason, especially if one is not prepared.
-Our medical team: Dr. Henry Ramirez, Dr. Gregory Root, Lacy Westfall CNP, Susan Bezner CNP, Lacy Westfall RN and Holly Tynes RN, are ready to consult with you to find the source of your incontinence and develop a treatment plan.
+Our medical team: Dr. Henry Ramirez, Lacy Westfall CNP, Susan Bezner CNP, Lacy Westfall RN and Holly Tynes RN, are ready to consult with you to find the source of your incontinence and develop a treatment plan.

 Incontinence Treatment Options